bbauska/meta-react-basics/README.md

   alt="."
   width="80%" />
 </p>
-Lastly, let's examine the counter component.
+<p>Lastly, let's examine the counter component.
 Note that it gets the context data in the same way that the meals list component does.
 This is the usefulness of having a centralized state store.
-It allows me to simply reach into the states provider directly from whatever components needed without having to do prop drilling or lifting upstate.
+It allows me to simply reach into the states provider directly from whatever components needed without having to do prop drilling or lifting upstate.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s19-j.
 (190) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->